sap-tutorials/Tutorials/tutorials/hcp-abh-abap/hcp-abh-abap.md

 ### You will learn
 In this tutorial, you will learn how to use the pre-generated code from the SAP API Business Hub in an ABAP report.
 You will need to have configured your ABAP system to make an HTTP request.

+Configuring the proxy settings is not a required step for all systems.
+Verify that your system needs to have the proxy configured before completing steps 1 through 3.

 ### Time to Complete
 **15 Min**

 ---

-[ACCORDION-BEGIN [Step 1: ](Configure your ABAP Proxy)] In your ABAP system, launch  the SAP Logon Screen.
+[ACCORDION-BEGIN [Step 1: ](Configure your ABAP Proxy)] From the SAP Logon pad, launch the SAP Logon screen.

 ![ABAP SAP logon screen](1-39.png)